 Remington was in disarray.
 It was ironic that Eli Whitney had used "muskets" to illustrate for the first time the theory of interchangeable manufacture.
-Remington might have first had it this hut long ago lost it.
+Remington might have first had in this but long ago lost it.
 In 1946, the tools did not produce parts to the model drawings, the gauges did not match the tool drawings and the finished parts after they were filed by the assembler to make a gun matched neither.
-As I recall, the assembly of six or seven Model 31 pump shotguns was an acceptable output by an assemblar.
+As I recall, the assembly of six or seven Model 31 pump shotguns was an acceptable output by an assembler.
 This situation existed in the whole sporting arms industry.
-Colt had developed and was sole source prewar for the caliber 50 machine gun.
-By Wars end, the Army was paying AC Spark Plug about \$ 50 per gun (for a profit) and Colt \$600 for the same gun and Colt was losing money.
-AC "machined" everything and Colt "filed" everything- filers were on piece work and made more than engineers.
+Colt had developed and was sole source prewar for, the caliber 50 machine gun.
+By Wars end, the Army was paying AC'Spark Plug about \$ 50 per gun (for a profit) and Colt \$600 for the same gun and Colt was losing money.
+AC "machined" everything and Colt "filed" everything -- filers were on piece work and made more than engineers.
 The AC gun was more reliable.

-From the time duPont bought it.
-Ilion had made no profit except in 1940 briefly.
-At the time, duPont controlled Remington thru 51% of the common stock, duPont also was the largest stockholder a General Motors-about 20% of the common.
-General Motors thru 1co, Inland, AC, Saginaw and etc made more small arms than anyone else.
+From the time dupont bought it, Ilion had made no profit except in 1940 briefly.
+At the time, duPont controlled Remington thru 51% of the common stock. "duPont also was the largest stockholder 'a General Motors- about 20% of the common.
+General Motors thru lco, Inland, AC, Saginaw and etc made more small arms than anyone else.
 They turned to Remington for information about guns but they had better techniques for cutting metal than Remington had.
 Mutual assistance was a marriage of convenience.
-Assurances from GM gave duPont confidence that the Ilion plant could be completely retooled and make redesigned guns at a profit. duPont backed the expenditure by the Remington Board, promised technical assistance although Remington might later just as well perhaps not have wanted so much 'technical assistance'ss finally came.
+Assurances from GM gave duPont confidence that the Ilion plant could be completely retooled and make redesigned guns at a profit. duPont backed the expenditure by the Remington Board, promised technical assistance although Remington might later just as well perhaps not have wanted so much 'technical assistance'as finally came.

-When I started to work with Mike say midsummer of 1947. the 721/722 was completely designed and the plant was making the pilot quantity of 100 (7) in 30-06 (always first) and Rutherford with an engineer Don Luster was starting the design of the 851 shotgun which finally was to have the model name of "Model 11-48".
+When I started to work with Mike say midsummer of 1947, the 721/ 722 was completely designed and the plant was making the pilot quantity of 100 (7) in 30-06 (always first) and Rutherford with an engineer Don Luster was starting the design of the 851 shotoun which finally was to have the model name of "Model 11-48".

 It will sound like heresy to you but the 721/722 was of much less importance than the 851.
 Prewar, Remington had never done well with bolt actions.
 Even the Model 70 was sold in much smaller numbers than the 94.
-Even if the 721/722 was to have great acceptance, the numbers would be smaller than the yield from pump and auto rifles.
+Even if the 721/722 was to have great acceptance, the numbers would be smaller than the yield from pump and Puto shotguns and pump and auto rifles.
 The 721 related to no er gun in the factory.
-The tooling that would make 851 would also make a pump shotgun, rifles etc and etc. This was the hind-sight.
-Reality was that the excellence of the Plantiff Appendix legs 11 sight.
-Reality was that the excellence of the Plantiff Appendix legs 11 and lower price.
+The tooling that would make 851 would ano make a pump shotgun, rifles etc and etc. This was the hindsight.
+Reality was that the excellence of the Plantiff Appendix Fage 11 ("Confidentiality" Motion)